Commit and push changes to Git repository

 The Push Commits dialog opens showing all Git repositories (for multi-repository projects) and listing all commits made in the current branch in each repository since the last push.

-If you have a project that uses multiple repositories that are not controlled synchronously, only the current repository is selected by default (for details on how to enable synchronous repositories control, refer to Version Control Settings: Git).
+If you have a project that uses multiple repositories that are not controlled synchronously, only the current repository is selected by default (for more information about enabling synchronous repositories control, refer to Version Control Settings: Git).

 If you want to modify the target branch where you want to push, you can click the branch name.
 The label turns into a text field where you can type an existing branch name, or create a new branch.
 You can also click the Edit all targets link in the bottom-right corner to edit all branch names simultaneously.